almazkun/master-of-science-in-computer-science/README.md

 # Master of Science in Computer Science
 1. Easy to get in
 2. Fast to finish
-3. From top 500 world university (https://www.timeshighereducation.com/world-university-rankings/2023/world-ranking#!/page/0/length/25/sort_by/name/sort_order/desc/cols/stats)
+3. Online
-4. Online
+4. US regionally accredited or from top 500 world university (https://www.timeshighereducation.com/world-university-rankings/2023/world-ranking#!/page/0/length/25/sort_by/name/sort_order/desc/cols/stats)

 # Programs